 M2 Aerial Type.
 This mesh aerial type is high gain.
 It is estimated that less than 0.25% of all installations will require this aerial type.
 There is one model of this type and it is supplied with an aerial lead that allows it to be externally mounted.
 The length of lead and dimensions of the aerial model are supplied in the manufacturer data sheets.
 The M2 model will in all cases conform to planning guidance.
 The M2 will only be utilised with SIMCH devices.
 The M2 Aerial Type will always be installed externally.
 In a very small number of cases it could be installed internally but only where the building layout and fabric has been assessed beforehand by appropriately trained radio engineers to determine its suitability.

-Installation of Aerial Types with an ICHIS Host emitting greater than 3.5dB (but less or equal to 6.5dB) noise interference in the 900MHz frequency band

-For the period up to 30 September 2019, an ICHIS Host that emits a level of Radio Frequency (RF) noise interference greater than 3.5dB within the 900MHz frequency band shall not be installed where the SM WAN Coverage Database recommends that a SKU2 Communications Hub and Aerial be used.

-For the period up to 30 September 2019, an ICHIS Host that emits a level of RF noise interference greater than 3.5dB in the 900MHz frequency band that is to be installed deep indoors (more than one wall between the host and outside) shall be installed using a SKU2 Communications Hub and T2 Aerial Type.

 Appendix A – ASN Specification